peppapiggyme/minion/README.md

 ## Introduction

-Minion is a extremely easy python package that performs several popular optimisation algorithms for finding the local minina of a given multi-dimensional objective function,
+Minion is a python package that very naively implements several popular optimisation algorithms for finding the local minina of a given multi-dimensional objective function,
 including: